Kalatz/de_dust2-pathfinding/README.md

 - For the RRT* the way of expansion is a little different resulting on combed looking tree

-- RRT* algorithm has the choise of running for double the duration for an even more "combed" tree
+- RRT* algorithm has the choice of running for double the duration for an even more "combed" tree

 Step four, rapidly-expanding random trees (RRT) and rapidly-expanding random trees star (RRT*) were used straight on the OGM to connect the goal with the start node.
 As in the previous step area visited and found path can be seen on the plots.